 MD (Micron Design) has also committed $400 million to establish a new R&D and engineering design center in Karnataka, emphasizing India’s role as a hub for innovation and advanced semiconductor research.

-In 2023, the Integrated Circuits (ICs) segment maintained a dominant position in the semiconductor market, holding over 81.3% of the market share.
+In 2024, the ICs segment held a dominant market position, capturing more than a 58.6% share of the Global Semiconductor Market.
 This significant share is driven by the extensive application of ICs across a range of technologies and sectors, including consumer electronics, automotive, and telecommunications, which demand high performance, miniaturization, and energy efficiency.

 The dominance of Integrated Circuits in the market can be attributed to several factors.
 Firstly, the demand for consumer electronics like smartphones, tablets, and laptops continues to surge, requiring increasingly sophisticated ICs to manage power and process data efficiently.
 This trend is bolstered by advances in connectivity technologies, such as 5G, which necessitate enhanced IC capabilities to handle higher data rates and improved power management.